Benefits of Dental Implants

 Reabsorption is a known side effect of a missing tooth, where the jawbone begins to melt away after the tooth is lost.
 This process happens quickly, and you can lose 25-percent of your bone in the first year after losing a tooth, according to the American Dental Association.
 Dentures may even increase bone loss since they often become loose and rub against the bony ridge.
 Dental implants fuse with the bone when placed, which prevents the body from reabsorbing that bone.
 There are many advantages to dental implants.
 The way a dental implant will affect you will depend on your specific case.

-Our experienced staff at Greater Charlotte Oral and Facial Surgery will help you understand how you will most benefit from a dental implant before the surgery.
+Our experienced staff at Greater Charlotte Oral and Facial Surgery will help you understand how you will most benefit from a dental implant and answer any questions you may have.
 Give us a call today at (980) 332-7990 to discuss your options for dental implant surgery.